Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation: Introduction

 \section{Introduction}

 Traditional Visual Segmentation (VS) focuses solely on appearance, partitioning all visible objects in an image regardless of their physical state or behavior \cite{kirillov2023segment, ke2023segment}.
 In contrast, Audio–Visual Segmentation (AVS) \cite{liu2023audio, liu2025dynamic} introduces an additional auditory modality, aiming to identify and segment \textit{sound-emitting} objects that are temporally and semantically linked to the accompanying audio signal.
-By enforcing pixel-level alignment between auditory cues and visual evidence, AVS moves toward a more holistic understanding of visual and acoustic multi-modal scenes \cite{damonlpsg2025videollama3, sun2024video, du2025crab, wang2024refavs}.
+By enforcing pixel-level alignment between auditory cues and visual evidence, AVS moves toward a more holistic understanding of acoustic and visual multi-modal scenes, alongside recent advances in fine-grained grounding, temporal consistency and unified reasoning \cite{damonlpsg2025videollama3, jin2025videomem, sun2024video, zhu2025memorize, jin2026dgpo, du2025crab, ma2026safe, jin2025videocurl, lin2026visd, wang2024refavs}.

-The introduction of audio modality in AVS presents unique challenges compared with VS. \Cref{teaser} illustrates such cases, where the audio input originates from (a) multi-class sources, (b) multi-instance sources, (c) small or distant sources, or (d) off-screen sources.
-The challenges posed by multi-class and multi-instance sources stem from the \textbf{multi-source entanglement problem}, where the audio input entangles multiple sources (e.g., a guitar and a piano), hindering the precise segmentation of individual sound-producing objects.
-While the challenges posed by small or distant sources and off-screen sources stem from the \textbf{audio-visual misalignment problem}, where the audio and vision modality cannot be accurately associated with each other.